Geshna111/customer-churn-analysis/README.md

 - Logistic Regression ROC-AUC: ~0.83
 - Random Forest ROC-AUC: ~0.81

-The Logistic Regression model demonstrates strong discriminative ability, though recall for churned customers (~52%) indicates scope for improvement in identifying all at-risk users.
+The Logistic Regression model demonstrates strong discriminative ability.
+However, recall for churned customers (~52%) indicates that nearly half of actual churn cases are not being captured.
+This highlights a trade-off between precision and recall and suggests scope for improvement through threshold tuning or class balancing techniques.

 ## Business Recommendations
 - Offer discounted long-term contracts to customers on month-to-month plans